 HistoryThe band was named after an English sanatorium.
-The band was formed in 1980 by Curran and Ketchum and saw a few guitarists come and go.
+Colney Hatch, with an ‘l,’ is just north of London and was visited by Curran when his English parents took him for a visit on a tourist trip in England.
+The band was formed in Toronto by Curran, Shelski (a jazz program graduate) and Ketchum in 1980 and saw a few guitarists come and go.
+A singer was found through a classified advertisement in the Toronto Star.
 The debut featured the single Hey Operator, which was only recorded and added to the debut later and as an afterthought!
-The band supported Judas Priest at this time.
+This song charted in Canada.
+Kim Mitchell produced that debut.
+The band supported Judas Priest on 27 shows on the Screaming For Vengeance tour at this time.
 Coney Hatch's most successful album was Outa Hand, which managed to crack the charts in several countries.
-The band briefly reformed in 1992 on the occasion of the release of a Coney Hatch compilation.
+The band opened for Iron Maiden for 40 shows on the Piece Of Mind tour.
+Ketchum was asked to leave and was replaced by Connors.
+Friction was more radio friendly and had more keyboards.
+It failed and the band was dropped.
+Dixon was dropped and briefly replaced by future Dream Theatre man Kevin James LaBrie in 1986.
+Phil Naro replaced LaBrie.
+The band threw in the towel when no record deal arrived.
+The band and its earlier line-up briefly reformed in 1992 on the occasion of the release of a Coney Hatch compilation.

 Carl Dixon sustained massive injuries in Australia in 2008 following a car collision.
 He spent three days in a coma, but was said to be recovering thereafter.